 Does Ponytail Palm Flower?

 Before the plant flowers, it increases significantly in size and girth.
-The plant’s palm-like trunk sometimes grows to 18 feet high and widens t 6 feet in diameter.
+The plant’s palm-like trunk sometimes grows to 18 feet (5.5 m.) high and widens to 6 feet (2 m.) in diameter.
 But size alone does not trigger first flowering on a ponytail palm.
 Experts believe that a combination of factors, including weather, can be instrumental in causing initial ponytail palm flowering.
 Once the plant blooms, it will flower every summer.

 Ponytail Palm Flower Spike